 To prevent damage, do not clean or rub the gasket around the oven door.
 The gasket is designed to seal in heat during the clean cycle.

 DURING SELF-CLEANING

-When the door is locked and the CLEAN pad is pressed, the oven will automatically begin to heat to cleaning temperatures.
+When the door is locked and the oven is set for a clean cycle, the oven will automatically begin to heat to cleaning temperatures.